An Absolute Beginners Guide to Spacemacs for Academic Writing – Part 1

 Although you will want to learn about configuration layers, you might as well get on with using Spacemacs.
 Evil will make that more comfortable.

-If you are on a Mac you may want to use OS X keybindings (implemented as a ‘configuration layer’) – see the Layers section of the Spcacemacs Documentation
+If you are on a Mac you may want to use OS X keybindings (implemented as a ‘configuration layer’) – see below and the Layers section of the Spcacemacs Documentation

 for implementing this.

 Note that such configuration layers need to be added as a line to the text file

 ~/.spacemacs which is found in your home (~/) folder (folder with same name as your user name).

 Normally, files beginning with “.” (dot files) are invisible.

 Here is a way to show and hide them easily.

 You could open your .spacemacs file (usually called dotspacemacs for clarity) with a text editor like jEdit, but it is more convenient to use Spacemacs itself: do

 There you should find a line with “markdown” you can uncomment this, if you like, to give you the markdown layer.
 You will need to enter “insert” state by pressing the “I” key.
 Your cursor should change from a block to a bar.